MrBP/SourceCodeCulinary/README.txt

 (We dont plan on doing this a lot)

 NOTE:
-The JMMods folder contains the images, just drag that in the jar, the common is the src
+The JMMods folder contains the images, just drag that in the jar, the common is the src.

 Thank You,

 Joshua - MrBlockPlacer

 Mike - gravitythief

 Copyright (c) 2012 MrBlockPlacer, Inc.